Register your pool or spa

 What happens next?

-To find out more about registration requirements, inspections, and compliance, please visit the Victorian Building Authority website
+To find out more about registration requirements, inspections, and compliance, please visit the Building and Plumbing Commission website.